kconfeiteiro/kconfeiteiro/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
 I'm Krystian Confeiteiro (Krys), an Astrophysicist and aspiring Software Engineer.
-I pride myself in practicality and efficient problem-solving, always seeking continuous progress in my learning journey.
+I pride myself in practicality and efficient problem-solving, and always seeking continuous progress in my learning journey.
 I find great joy in maximizing opportunities, honing my skills, and embracing challenges.
 I have experience with multiple coding languages and enjoy creating effective solutions for various projects.

 ### About me